satyajeetmunje/satyajeetmunje.github.io/connectserver.md

 # Installing the Desktop Synchronization Client

 Download the latest version of the ownCloud Desktop Synchronization Client from the [ownCloud download page](https://owncloud.org/install/#desktop).
-There are clients for Linux, Mac OS X, and Microsoft Windows.
+There are clients for Linux, Mac OS X and Microsoft Windows.

 ## System Requirements